markuskreukniet/dynamic-side-nav/README.md

 Change the image in the button, which can be visible when the side navigation is open.
 The string value is used in the `src` attribute of the image.

 **side** : string = "left"
 Choose which side the side navigation opens.
-Possible values are: 'left' and 'right'.
+Possible values are: `left` and `right`.

 ## Styling